Do annuities offer good returns?

 As a product to protect retirement living, the “guaranteed” income of an annuity is especially important.
 While the “non-guaranteed” amount may seem appealing, your overall retirement income could be significantly affected if this part fails to be paid.
 Therefore, consumers should carefully note how much of the annuity income is guaranteed and how much is non-guaranteed, especially for products that claim to offer high returns.

 In the past, private insurance companies usually do not disclose IRR information for their annuity products.
-However, in line with the government’s proposal for tax deduction arrangements for deferred annuities, eligible deferred annuity products are required to announce their IRR for consumers’ reference (pending approval from the Legislative Council).
+However, in line with the government’s tax deduction arrangements for deferred annuities, eligible deferred annuity products are required to announce their IRR for consumers’ reference.
 In addition, you can also work out the IRR on a spreadsheet.
 There are many IRR calculation teaching materials available online that you can refer to.

 The annuity rate is not the rate of return